-to carried at all times by the RCO and a 1 ON THE COMMAND "STOP Stop all firing and movement and await inst tructions from the Safety Staff.
-2 GIVE FIRST AID AND GET MEDICAL HELP (If required) Implement the medical emergency plan.
-3 ENSURE WEAPON SAFETY AND I Do not attempt to unload, make safe, strip or clean any weapon involved alter bearing, range or elevation setting.
-(If ne alter bearing, range or elevation setting. (in nec cessary move personner to safety) 4 INFORM AND SEEK ADVICE (This is a Unit responsibility.
-Using the detail record ded in Figure 2-2 of Pam 21 will assist) CONTACT RANGE CONTROL (DO NOT DIAL 9 999 - Leave that to Range Control) Mileon Eiring is taking place and on 9 Tusining Banga ayatamı Eyt 222 When Firing is taking place and on & Training Range system: Ext 223 Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038 Mon-Thu & Sun 0800 - 1530 Civ: 0151 9292539 Fri 0800 - 1530 OR BY RADIO Sat 0800 - 1530 At all other times call the Main Guardroom Mil: 94552 8036 / 0151 9294926 (manned 24/7) Include: Number of casualties and Types of Injury It Known (e.g. gunshot wound etc.) Position a guide on the road at the back of the he range to meet the ambulance The Guardroom will escort the ambulance to meet you r guide who will lead them to the casualty.
-The Guardicent will eccent and ambalance to meet year in galactime this load from to the education Inform the EXERCISE DIRECTOR AND S ENIOR PLANNING OFFICER ATO, AINC and Def AIB Land (Ops) (Are always to be informed).
-Def AIB Land Eng and SIB RMP (On SASC/Def AIB Land (Ops) advice).
-5 CORDON THE AREA AND GA ATHER EVIDENCE Protect evidence.
-Everything is to remain in situ until seen by investigator PLCE. · Record weapon details.
-Damaged weapons, lodged bullets, empty cases are to be left where they fell.
-(If necessary seek Armourer assistance).
-NAME OF THE PROPERTY OF THE PR Identify witnesses.
-To prevent influencing, stop discussion and separate witnesses.
+to carried at all times by the RCO and a actions are taken: 1 ON THE COMMAND "STOP, STOP" Stop all firing and movement and await instructions from the Safety Staff.
+2 GIVE FIRST AID AND GET MEDICAL HELP (If required) Implement the medical e 3 ENSURE WEAPON SAFETY AND Do not attempt to unload, make safe, strip or clean any weapor to personnel) or alter bearing, range or elevation setti 4 INFORM AND SEE (This is a Unit responsibility.
+Using the detail re ecorded in Mod Form 1670 will assist) CONTACT RANGE CONTROL (DO NOT DIAL 999 - Leave that to Range Control) When Firing is taking place and on & Range system: Ext 223 Training Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038 Mon-Thu & Sun 0800 - 1600 Civ: 0151 9292539 Fri 0800 - 1530 OR BY RADIO OK BT KADIO Sat 0800 - 1630 At all other times call the Main Mil: 94552 8036 / 0151 Guardroom (manned 24/7) 9294926 Include: Number of casualties a nd whether life is at risk. (e.g. gunshot wound etc.) · , , , (cig. gamenot inclaim coo.)
+Position a guide on the road at the back of the range to meet the ambulance.
+The Guardroom will escort the ambulance to meet yo Inform the EXERCISE DIRECTOR AND SENIOR PLANNING OFFICER ATO and Def AlB Land (Ops) (Ar Def AIB Land Eng and SIB RMP (On 5 CORDON THE AREA AND G Protect evidence.
+Everything is to remain in situ until seen by inv helmet or PLCE. vooligatore.
+I ereeriner are to mark their position with a Record weapon details.
+Damaged weapons, lodged bullets, emp nty cases are to be left where they fell.
+(If necessary seek Armourer assistance). by saces are to be left where they fell.
+(If hesessary Identify witnesses.
+To prevent influencing, stop discussion and s separate witnesses.
 Witnesses are to produce a brief written account of the events.
-Make a sketch man for the investigators.
-Record the position of all fragm onts and norsennel (injured and witnesses), stating the Make a sketch map for the investigators.
-Record the position of all fragmedirection they were facing, their stance, weapon state and the direction of ancount they were facility, their statice, weapon state and the direction of т пол меароп.
-6 CONTROL AMMUNITION A ND EVIDENCE Record the ADAC, designation and BKI of the ammunition, It is to be seg Misfires/Blinds are to be destroyed in accordance with this pamphlet and Only after all investigating agencies have been consulted should the ATC 7 SUSPENSION OF RAN All Range Staff directly involved are temporarily suspended, pending investigation.
-PEOODD = LAND DANIOT LOG COM C. CCC.
-8 RECORD THE ACCIDENT/INCIDENT IN THE This is the Conducting Office MOD 510 are Mandatory for Regulars & Reser rves, MOD 492 for Cadet Forces 9.
-USEFUL NUMBERS FOR NON-EMERGENCY a.
-16 years and over: Southport General I b.
-Under 16: Ormskirk General Hospital 0 1695 577111 1
+Teps.
+2.2 maiososo.
+Thaissood are to produce a biler Make a sketch map for the investigators.
+Record the position of all fragments and personnel (injured and witnesses) stating the direction they were facing, their stance, weapon state 6 CONTROL AMMUNITION AND EVIDENCE • Record the ADAC, designation and BKI of the ammunition, It is by ATO. to be degregated and not accuragem amost approved Misfires/Blinds are to be destroyed in accordance with this pamp ohlet and ATO instructions and reported to ATO using Figure 4 detail. and reported to 7110 doing Only after all investigating agencies have been consulted should the ATO authorise clearance of the scene.
+7 SUSPENSION OF RA , All Range Staff directly involved are temporari 8 RECORD THE ACCIDENT/INCIDENT - This is the Conducting Office MOD 510 are Mandatory for Regulars & Reser 9.
+MOD Form 1670 - Within 24hrs submit an initial report to the MID Cell 10 DURALS - Complete the DURALS Defence Alert Full report as soon as practical 11 MOD Form 1670 - Within 28 days submit a full report to the • PRIMED FORM 1670 - WILLIM 26 days submit a full report to the mile con